So are you having problems because your pizza dough is not stretching?

-Depending on how long you’ve let your dough sit, you can’t rush good pizza dough.
+You can’t rush good pizza dough depending on how long you’ve let your dough sit.
 So- here’s what to do if these problems happen.

 Pizza Dough Tearing

 Dough that will tear indicates that your gluten hasn’t formed yet.
-It happens more often with one-hour Vegan pizzas, so you have to give water and dough time to develop correctly.
+It happens more often with one-hour Vegan pizzas, so you must give water and dough time to develop correctly.

 For this reason, always allow your dough enough time to ferment additionally.